stas7341/pch-kartinatv/trunk/README.txt

    If you want to install it to any other location you will have to update your MSP URL accordingly.

-2. Edit auth.inc and write there your account settings obtained from kartina.tv
+2. Edit settings.inc and write there your account settings obtained from kartina.tv

 3. Add a new MSP entry for this plugin.
    To do that enter the NMT->Web Services->Add/Edit and write there following: